earezza/Bacterial-PPI-Prediction/README.md

 #### More detailed information about the use-case for this repository can be found in my M.A.Sc. thesis:
 #### "Assessing and Improving Protein-Protein Interaction Prediction in E. coli" https://doi.org/10.22215/etd/2022-15110

+A mirror of this repository is also found at https://github.com/GreenCUBIC/Bacterial-PPI-Prediction/
 Contact: ericarezza@cmail.carleton.ca